firdawse/Creating-main-window-/README.md

     ui->textEdit->setCurrentCharFormat(fmt);
 }
 ```
-**We have managed to learn a lot from this lab ,hope you find it interesting**
+**We have managed to learn a lot from this lab ,hope you find it interesting !**